 If you want an easy way to make your skin soft and clean try this simple recipe using only 2 ingredients - milk, and honey.
 Mix two tablespoons of honey with two tablespoons with milk.
 Heat the mixture for a few minutes - it needs to be lukewarm, not hot.
 Gently apply it on your neck and face with your fingers and leave it on for 10-15 minutes.
 Afterward, rinse with warm water.
 This simple combination prevents the appearance of wrinkles and tightens your face.
 Because of the protein, lactic acid, vitamins A and D, this facial mask is an excellent remedy for aging and dry skin.

-Take half a banana and sprinkle it with a tablespoon of milk.
+Take half a banana (you can also use the banana peel for some facial masks) and sprinkle it with a tablespoon of milk.
 Mix them until you make a thick paste.
 Apply the mixture on your face and let it work for 15-20 minutes.
 After, wash your face with warm water.
 Your face will return its natural blush - without the use of makeup!

 If you struggle with dry skin this homemade mask will be perfect for you.
 Mix one tablespoon of cocoa, honey, and milk.
 Apply it on your face and hold it for 20 minutes.
 Rinse it first with warm water then with cold water.
 With this mask, you will get back the moisture in your skin in no time.